The whenDefined()

 Return value

-that will be fulfilled with the custom element's constructor when a custom element becomes defined with the
+A Promise that fulfills with the custom element's constructor when a custom element becomes defined with the given name.
+If a custom element has already been defined with the name, the promise will immediately fulfill.

 Examples